18F/join.tts.gsa.gov/pages/index.md

 ## Join us

 We’re looking for candidates passionate about our mission with top-notch software development, product management, procurement, design, content, or operations skills to match.

-To see a list of our open positions [click here](add link)
+**Sorry, we don't have any open positions right now.**

 If you have any questions, please contact our Talent Team at joinTTS@gsa.gov